cxli233/FriendsDontLetFriends/README.md

 Just don't use bar plot for means separation, or at least check a couple things before settling down on a bar plot.

 It's worth mentioning that I was inspired by many researchers who have tweeted on the limitation of bar graphs.
-Here is a pulication: [Weissgerber et al., 2015, PLOS Biology](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002128).
+Here is a publication: [Weissgerber et al., 2015, PLOS Biology](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1002128).

 # 2. Friends Don't Let Friends Make Violin Plots for Small Sample Sizes